wissensolutions/learning-java/Conceptual-Questions/src/main/java/concurrency/ExecutorAndExecutorService.md

 - Sample Executors implementation is as below
     -  [NewThreadExecutor](./NewThreadExecutor.java)
     -  [SampleThreadExecutor](./SampleRunnableExecutor.java)
+- There are some in-built thread pools in Java
+    - Fixed Thread pool - No extra thread more than the configured number is created during execution.
+If there is no free thread available the task has to wait and then execute when one thread is free.
+    - Cached Thread pool - Existing threads are re-used.
+If all threads are blocked, then it will create a thread and adds to pool.
+Threads that have been idle for longer than a timeout period gets removed automatically from the pool.
 ## Executor-service
 ExecutorService is sub interface for Executor interface Main difference between ES and Executor: